Coluding/rsm-final/README.md

 # Optimizing State Machine Replication with Reinforcement Learning and Graph Neural Networks

+## Abstract
+Replicated state machines (RSMs) are a core abstraction for building fault- tolerant distributed services, but their performance in wide-area deployments is highly sen- sitive to replica placement.
+Static placement strategies fail to adapt to dynamic and geo- graphically shifting client demand, while existing dynamic approaches rely on greedy, myopic reconfiguration heuristics with non-negligible runtime overhead.
+In this work, we study dynamic replica placement as a stochastic location-allocation problem and formalize it within an optimization framework related to dynamic facility location.
+We propose a reinforcement learning-based solution that learns replica reconfiguration policies offline from simulated system trajectories and enables constant-time decision making at run- time.
+The approach combines spatio-temporal graph representations with policy optimization to capture global communication effects and long-term trade-offs.
+Experimental results using a full-system simulation show that the learned policy consistently outperforms both static placement and the existing greedy baseline, with increasing benefits for longer horizons and larger configuration spaces.
+These findings demonstrate that learning-based optimization is a practical and effective alternative for dynamic replica management in wide-area replicated systems

 This repository contains the implementation of a research project that leverages **Reinforcement Learning (RL)** and **Graph Neural Networks (GNNs)** to optimize distributed **Byzantine Fault-Tolerant (BFT) State Machine Replication** systems.
 The system trains RL agents to make intelligent reconfiguration decisions (e.g., swapping active and passive replica locations) to minimize client perceived latency.

 ## Table of Contents